 Here is a Torsade Necklace made of an assortment of strands of beads African Ivory, Small Round Angelskin Coral, and a Marblized pale Gray Agate.
 All, but the Coral strands are hand-knotted between each bead, the same way fine pearls are strung.
 Even the coloration of the knotting matches the color of the beads themselves.
 This finishing detail enhances the graceful way the necklace falls when worn.
 There is no stiffness to the strands.
 There are TWELVE(12) strands 16 3/4" of beads ranging from 3 to 7mm.
 All of the beads have beautiful markings and striations.
 Can be worn with clasp in front, back or on the side.

-The Clasp is structured in Brass with a center single stone of monumental African Ivory with lots of dimension.
+The Clasp is structured in Brass with a left single stone of monumental African Ivory with lots of dimension.
 The shape is a Trapezoid or Trapezium with rounded corners.
 It is a deep flat stone that has been rounded to a high polish.
 It is 2 1/4" x 2" and 5/8" deep (in addition to the 16 3/4" beaded strands).
 Total length is approximately 18 3/4" which can be twisted or worn a variety of ways.
 CELIA SEBIRI signature is lightly scratched into the back of the clasp.
 The signature is almost impossible to see, have left the brass unpolished - if we polish too much, the signature will disappear entirely.
 EXCELLENT Vintage Condition, c.
 1970's, some surface scratching on back of clasp, as expected for an item of this age.
 With welding of hooks as this was made.
 The antiqueness of the brass adds to the charm of the patina.

 SEBIRI was famous for her intricate play of shape and color.
 Her specialty was a Torsade (twisted strands) design featuring variegated semi-precious beads, sometimes combined with crystals or pearls brought together with a hand-made clasp.
 The closures are backed by brass or Sterling with an unusual double hook fastener.
-The Metal houses a "Slice" of the stones integral to the torsade, surrounded by tiers of Micro-Mosaic semi precious stones framing the center.
+The Metal houses a "Slice" of the stones integral to the torsade, surrounded by tiers of Micro-Mosaic semi precious stones framing the left.
 The assemblage of her clasps are reminiscent of the Italian Pietra Dura.

 Sebiri was a colorist of genius proportions.
 Her work remains a distinctive style that is both subtle and dramatic.
 This torsade design has been "re-invented" by many Contemporary Jewelers, both precious and costume including Chanel and Seaman Schepps.
 But, Sebiri reached a pinnacle during her era specializing in Semi-Precious combinations, all executed by hand.